KinanBab/neptune-notebook.js/README.md

 7. Injecting HTML, CSS, and Javascript directly into document for customized styling or behavior.
 8. Can run interactive node.js code via the server.
 9. Dumps the output into a single HTML file for static hosting if desired (interactive code will not run).
+10. Save the current state of an interactive document as it is running: particularly, any console or html/visual outputs.

 ## Interactive Code Blocks